Braden1996/games-of-argumentation/README.md

-# Argumentation Games - Web Demo
+# Games of Argumentation - Web Demo
 ## Introduction
 A web-based demonstration of several argumentation games.